tripledio/tripledio.github.io/_posts/2017-07-02-What-is-DDD.md

 ## Conclusion

 I hope to have elaborated in this short post what DDD is for me.
+A goal.
+Not a technique.
 I intentionally did not dive into the many different concepts and techniques that exist within the DDD community.
-I thought it was important to first make the clear distinction between the goal (DDD) and the means to achieve that goal.
+I thought it was important to make the clear distinction between the goal (DDD) and the means to achieve that goal.

 _**References**_